 Should you drywall your garage or not?
 Indeed this is the question that this article looks to answer.
 More specifically, is installing drywall on your garage okay or not?
-The option to drywall a garage is very different to many individuals.
+The option to drywall a garage is very different for many individuals.
 Basically, this choice will depend on what you intend to do with your garage space.

 Basically, the art of drywalling a garage space comes with myriads of benefits.
 On the other hand, it equally comes with a number of disadvantages that you should personally consider.
-While at it, you should also compare the benefits of drywalling your garage, to applying a simple plywood as a finish to your garage.
+While at it, you should also compare the benefits of drywalling your garage, to applying simple plywood as a finish to your garage.